 The student is responsible for the contents and orderliness of his locker.
 Damage to any locker by any student will result in the student paying the cost of repairs.
-The school reserves the right to enter by any means, and to inspect any or all lockers, book bags, etc. at any time.
+The school reserves the right to enter by any means, and to inspect any or all lockers, book bags, etc., at any time.

-Possession of another student's property without permission of that student may be regarded as theft and subject to disciplinary action.
+Possession of another student's property without permission of that student may be regarded as theft and the offending student will be subject to disciplinary action.